 1. Online Influencers

-There are numerous scenarios in which micro influencers can be more cost-effective and even outright more effective than macro influencers.
+There are numerous scenarios in which micro-influencers can be more cost-effective and even outright more effective than macro-influencers.
 For instance, if the influencer in question is an expert in your field or industry, their opinion will carry more weight than an opinion of someone unrelated to the field, even if they do have more followers.
 Celebrity endorsement, for instance, is a tricky subject and usually has more effect with smaller order value purchases.
 A person is unlikely to buy a valuable asset just because their favorite actor suggested that they do so.

 2. Covering Offline Events

 If you’re hosting an event, the best way to attract more audience is to advertise and promote it online.
 Nonetheless, there’s more you can do here.
 Ideally, you want everyone to attend the event but what about people who can’t attend in person, even though they are interested in the event itself.
-They might be too far away, have a busy schedule or some other unexpected occurrence preventing them from attending in person.
+They might be too far away, have a busy schedule, or some other unexpected occurrence preventing them from attending in person.
 Well, in that particular case you could live-stream the event or upload it on YouTube and other social networks later on.
 Sure, this is not as effective but it might just end up being the next best thing.

 3. Billboards And Banners

 Previous two techniques that we’ve discussed both used online presence to boost the effectiveness of your brick and mortar.
 This can go the other way around, as well.
-If you’ve just launched a new website, have a sale on your e-store or plan hosting a social media contest, you can advertise this through old-school marketing methods.
+If you’ve just launched a new website, have a sale on your e-store, or plan to host a social media contest, you can advertise this through old-school marketing methods.
 In general advertising on hoardings is incredibly efficient, seeing as how it sends a clear message while being non-invasive.
 Unlike with digital marketing, you won’t be able to tell the exact ROI behind this marketing move.
 After all, the metrics of old-school marketing are not as easy to track, nonetheless, the results will be there, regardless of how aware you are of them.

 The frequency of contact with your audience matters quite a bit and there’s a theory according to which you need to get in touch with a person, at least, seven times in order for them to become a paying customer.
 However, it also matters how many channels you do this through.
 Namely, if you only reach out to them via your Facebook, they’ll never look at you as anything else than a Facebook-only brand.
 The more channels you reach out through, the better, nonetheless, once you start appearing in the offline world, this is where you get the benefit of a massive credibility boost.